virginiaequitycenter/summer-sandbox/introductions.md

 * ML: Is there anything that you hope others on this team can help you with?
 * CD: Do you like to listen to music while you work?
 If so, drop links to those playlists!
 More practically, what do you think are some code documentation best practices?
 What do you like to do when documenting your own code or what do you find most helpful when reading through a file that isn't your own?
 * HL: Would people be comfortable setting up group meetings outside of the scheduled meeting times on Mondays to work together!?
+* KK: What exactly each of our coding experience is and how to best facilitate learning